AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/text-mode/use-conditional-formatting-text-mode.md

 # Use conditional formatting in Text Mode

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Alina: this article might need to be split in its sections.
-Tony asked that numbers and dates should be in separate articles (??))</p>
+(NOTE: Alina: this article might need to be split in its sections.
+Tony asked that numbers and dates should be in separate articles (??))
 -->

 The standard interface builder provides a great range of flexibility when creating reporting elements to meet the needs in your organization.